After these 10 steps, I guarantee you will create a Magento 2 site on localhost with XAMPP.

 Customize your Store.
 Change Default Time Zone, Currency as well as Language here.

-After installing Magento 2 on localhost, you may encounter some layout errors.
-To fix these errors, read this title.
+After installing Magento 2 on localhost, you may encounter some crashing layout errors.
+Follow this 5-step guide will help you.

 Thanks for reading our Magento 2 installation guide!

 We also contribute great content of Magento Download for FREE (all versions)